Where the Jasmine Blooms

 Meet Zeina

-Zeina Sleiman is a Palestinian Canadian writer who lives in amiskwacîwâskahikan (also known as Edmonton).
+Zeina Sleiman is a Palestinian Canadian writer who lives in amiskwacîwâskahikan (Edmonton).
 She is a Tin House workshop alum and former mentee in Canada’s Writers Union BIPOC Connect Program.
-She is also the recipient of the 2024 Silk Road Creative Arts Grant.
+She is the recipient of grants from the Silk Road Institute, the Canada Council for the Arts and the Edmonton Arts Council.

 Her love of books extends to the community.
 At IslamicFamily, an Edmonton-based social services agency, Zeina volunteers as their Librarian-in-Residence and curates reading lists for the community based on rotating themes.